 Several people have said that the “rescue” keeps more dogs in crates inside the metal building next to the pen.

-While Washington has weak anti-cruelty laws, they do mandate that dogs must have adequate food, water, and shelter.
-These dogs have no shelter to protect them from sub-freezing temperatures and their water is frozen.
+While Washington has weak anti-cruelty laws, it does mandate that dogs must have adequate food, water, and shelter.

 The amount of feces in the pen indicates either no one has been around the dogs for days or cares enough about these dogs to keep the pen clean.